 - more dynamic and committed professional environment etc.

-For the participants, there is a formal labour contract and a wage in accordance with local laws, regulations and collective agreements.
+For the participants, there is a formal labour contract and a wage in accordance with national laws, regulations and collective agreements.
 For work experience, the placement must include a solid learning and training component that will help young people to gain relevant skills for their professional, social and personal development.

 Travel costs, organisational support (to participants, management costs), relocation allowance for the participants, linguistic and / or inclusion support and insurance are supported, as well as exceptional costs.